 A public right of way is a right for a member of the public to pass along a route over land which might be in private ownership.
 There are different types of rights of way.
 These include footpaths, bridleways, cycle tracks and byways open to all traffic.
-A council, as the Highway Authority, maintains a definitive map and statement of the public rights of way in its area.
+A council, as the highway authority, maintains a definitive map and statement of the public rights of way in its area.
 This provides conclusive evidence of the existence of a right of way.

-If a member of the public believes that a right of way should be added to or deleted from the definitive map, he or she can make an application for the order to be modified.
+If a member of the public believes that a right of way should be added to or deleted from the definitive map, he or she can apply for an order for the map to be modified.
 Councils may also initiate the procedure.
-When considering whether to amend the definitive map, a council will gather evidence of historic usage in order to consider whether or not the order should be made.
+When considering whether to amend the definitive map, a council will gather evidence of historic usage in order to consider whether the order should be made.
 Applications can also be made from landowners to create, divert or extinguish a public right of way.
 The public and statutory consultees have a right to object to the making of these orders.
 If the objections are not withdrawn, the matter is referred to the Planning Inspectorate, for determination on behalf of the Welsh Ministers.
 When a right of way has been established, a highway authority has a duty to assert and protect the rights of the public to use it and prevent its obstruction, and has legal powers of enforcement.

-The Ombudsman can consider complaints that a highway authority has failed to ensure that obstructions to public rights of ways have been removed and the right to pass along the route maintained.
+We can consider complaints that a highway authority has failed to ensure that obstructions to public rights of ways have been removed and the right to pass along the route maintained.

-The Ombudsman can investigate concerns about the way in which a council has responded to a complaint through its complaints procedure.
+We can investigate concerns about the way in which a council has responded to a complaint through its complaints procedure.

-The Ombudsman cannot look at a decision where there is a right of appeal to the Welsh Government.
+We cannot look at a decision where there is a right of appeal to the Welsh Government.
 Such a right exists, through the Planning Inspectorate, when an application for a right of way to be included on the definitive map order is refused.

 Applicants are expected to exercise their right of appeal – because the Planning Inspectorate is the appropriate body to determine the merits of an application.